 Over the years some supercars have made pretty decent investments, and any supercar enthusiast will be able to tell you a story of a car that they nearly bought before the prices shot up.
 I have a few of those stories myself!

 If your plans are much more short term then you need to think about what will someone else want?
-Are the spec and options list right?
+Are the specifications and options list for the car spot on?
 Does the car have a transferrable warranty?
 All of these things matter when you want to make a speedy exit sale, otherwise you could be left waiting for the right buyer for the car.

 But beyond all that what sort of drive do you want?
 Do you want to have the best short term experience?
 In that case, it sounds like something new and expensive may be fast approaching.